johanhdm/johanhdm.com/Static/Source/content/index.md

 ---
 title: 'Johan Halvarsson de Maar - tech lead'
 template: start.hbt
-intro: 'Hello dear.
-Nice to see you here.'
 description: 'Portfolio of Johan Halvarsson de Maar - technical lead and developer at CP+B'
 ---

-My name is Johan Halvarsson de Maar.
+Hello dear, nice to see you.
+My name is Johan Halvarsson de Maar and this is where I keep notes of things I have made or been part of making.

-Vivamus sagittis, sem et ultrices convallis, augue ligula sollicitudin neque, non gravida dui augue vel purus.
-In hac habitasse platea dictumst.
-Fusce mauris orci, feugiat in nisi id, malesuada elementum nunc.
-Donec eget eleifend urna, quis pellentesque dui.
+Feel like getting in contact with me?
+Check out the [About](#about) section on where to find me.